The Documentary 2.5

-The Documentary 2.5 is the eighth studio album by American rapper the Game.
-It was released on October 16, 2015, by Blood Money Entertainment and eOne Music.
+The Documentary 2.5 is the seventh studio album by American rapper The Game.
+It was released on October 16, 2015, by Blood Money Entertainment, Fifth Amendment Entertainment, and eOne Music.
 The album is the second half for the two-piece project that was divided from the first half of his seventh album The Documentary 2 (2015), which was released a week earlier.
 The album features guest appearances from will.i.am, Schoolboy Q, Jay Rock, Nas, DJ Quik, Busta Rhymes and Problem, among others.
 The album was supported by the single: "El Chapo" with Skrillex.

 Singles

 The lead single from The Documentary 2.5, "El Chapo" was released on October 9, 2015.
 The song features a duet and additional vocals from disc jockey Skrillex, who also produced this track, alongside Mr. Bangladesh and Nastradomas.

 Critical reception

 The Documentary 2.5 received widespread acclaim from contemporary music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 79, which indicates "generally favorable reviews", based on 6 reviews.